Archaic Social Norms

 Healthcare – we are expected to trust doctors and to seek their advice on every aspect of our health.
 We are expected not to trust alternative care providers like chiropractors, naturopaths, midwives, acupuncturists, and others.
 We are expected to be willing take prescription drugs to solve our health problems.
 If we don’t accept these things, we are maligned and viewed suspiciously.

 Faith – we are expected to believe in a god or profess a faith.
 People who eschew such beliefs are viewed with suspicion, even though they may be upstanding, patriotic, compassionate citizens of their community.

-Discipline – we are expected to accept punishment as a means of controlling behavior, both in our families and in society at large, even though punishment shows a basic lack of respect for the one being punished, whether a child or adult.
+Discipline – we are expected to accept punishment and rewards as means of controlling behavior, both in our families and in society at large, even though punishment and rewards show a basic lack of respect for the one being punished or rewarded, whether a child or adult.
+Both are manipulation.

 Tribalism – we are expected to choose a side in every situation.